Learn Court-Ordered Rehab: What You...

 Support Network

 In jail, there’s no guarantee that the people around you will have your best interests at heart.
 But you can build a strong support network in rehab.
 That may include your care team or other people in recovery.
-If your program offers family therapy, you can reconnect with loved ones while you’re still in residential treatment.
+If your program offers family therapy, you can reconnect with family members and loved ones while you’re still in residential treatment.

 What Happens if Someone Fails Court-Ordered Rehab?